avaeroh/foundry-manager/README.md

 This repo is not designed to manage conflicts in Data - the latest files will always be assumed to be the 'desired', and will overwrite all others.

+Uses [foundryvtt-docker](https://github.com/felddy/foundryvtt-docker).
+Because of this, the exposed port of the app appears to be locked at `30000`, even if the `options.json` and `docker-compose.yaml` are updated otherwise.
 **Requirements**
 - zsh
 - tar